 Thumb wrestling-This is a little more active game but still can be done in the car with non drivers.

 One minute of words—everybody gets a pencil and paper.
 Choose someone to be the time keeper.
 The timekeeper picks out a letter and tells it to everyone and shouts “Go!”
 Players write as many words as possible that start with that letter.
-When the minute is up the player who has written the most legitimate words wins
+When the minute is up the player who has written the most legitimate words wins3.
+A few activity books we already had like: Mad Libs, hangman, dot to dot with numbers

 4. A book to read to the whole family (we are reading the Chronicles of Narnia